michaljemala/hello-python/README.md

 Sample Python Web application
 =============================

-The sample is using [Flask web framework](http://flask.pocoo.org/) and is intented to test the Python support on [Pivotal's Cloud Foundry](https://run.pivotal.io/).
+The sample is using [Flask microframework](http://flask.pocoo.org/) and is intented to test the Python support on [Pivotal's Cloud Foundry](https://run.pivotal.io/).

 Deploy to Cloud Foundry
 -----------------------